XIO1986/Intelo/README.txt

 How to send all the modification you made
 _______________________________________________________________________________________________________________________________

-Great, you can do so easy by sending email or contacting all the information are just bellow.
+Great, you can do so easy by sending an email or contacting me, all the information are at the top.

 Now intelo is yours!
 We do more by share knowledge together!